Youmate-bit/Youmate-bit/README.md

 ## Hi there 👋
+Hello, I am 23 years old and I am a university technician in computer science specializing in programming.
+I can create very dynamic and eye-catching frontend pages.
+I will soon begin working on frontend and backend projects.
+I offer frontend services, fixing code on pages such as WordPress.
+I can also write CSS, HTML, and JS code to improve the visual appearance of pages for the public.
 <!--
 **Youmate-bit/Youmate-bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.